mkhrussell/mkhrussell.github.io/_pages/resume.md

 ---
 ## Experienced in

-I am a full time mobile application developer at [Samsung R&D Institute Bangladesh (SRBD)](https://research.samsung.com/srbd).
-Here, I design and develop software and mentor a few other developers.
+I was a full time mobile application developer at [Samsung R&D Institute Bangladesh (SRBD)](https://research.samsung.com/srbd).
+At SRBD, I designed and developed software and led a few other developers.

 ## Professional Experience

-`Oct 2011 - To date`
+`Oct 2011 - Dec 2021`
-__Samsung R&D Institute Bangladesh Ltd.__ - __Staff Engineer__:
+__Samsung R&D Institute Bangladesh Ltd.__ - __Staff Engineer II (Assistant Principal Engineer)__:
-Lead developer and architect of a team, working on two iOS applications (one is already in AppStore).
+Lead developer and architect of a team, worked on two iOS applications (one is already in AppStore) and one Android application.

 `Dec 2010 - Oct 2011`
 __IBM Bangladesh__ - __Assistant IT Specialist__ (Airtel outsourced their IT Division to IBM.
 Hence, my responsibilities were same as Airtel):